Woodbridge, Ontario

 Woodbridge is a very large suburban community in Vaughan, Ontario, Canada, along the city's border with Toronto.
 It occupies the city's entire southwest quadrant, west of Highway 400, east of Highway 50, north of Steeles Avenue, and generally south of Major Mackenzie Drive.
-It was once an independent town before being amalgamated with nearby communities to form the city in 1971.
+It was once an independent village before being amalgamated with nearby communities to form the city in 1971.
 Its traditional downtown core is the Woodbridge Avenue stretch between Islington Avenue and Kipling Avenue north of Highway 7.

-History
+Early history

 The community had its origins with the British Crown granting the west half of lots six and seven, concession 7 of Vaughan Township to Jacob Philips and Hugh Cameron in 1802.
 Woodbridge had its beginnings in what is today Pine Grove.
 During the early half the 19th century, a school was built on Vaughan's eighth concession; and a flour mill and store flourished.
 A scattering of houses arose around Smith's mill (later Hayhoe Mills), Smith's mill later became known as Smithsville, and then Pine Grove.
-Another nearby settlement to the south, known as Brownsville, came into being around a mill run by John Brown on the Humber River on what is today Wallace Street in the original Woodbridge village.
-Woodbridge itself, however, did not begin to take the form of a settlement or village until the arrival of Rowland Burr in 1837.
+Another nearby settlement to the south, known as Brownsville, came into being around a mill run by John Brown on the Humber River at present-day Highway 7 and Islington Avenue, south of the original Woodbridge village.

-The settlement was later named Burwick after its founder, but was changed again to Woodbridge in 1855 because there was already a settlement named Burwick in the province.
-It overtook, and later included, Pine Grove after it was incorporated in 1882.
-The name comes from the wooden bridge that crossed the Humber River as an entry point into town.
-The historic bridge was located close to what is today Islington Avenue and Langstaff Road, on Langstaff looking north.
-A replica bridge (c.
-1930) was made out of concrete and remains close to the original bridge location and is accessible from Boyd Park and to the city maintenance facility.
-The bridge has been rebuilt as of 2016 and is now made of steel.
+Woodbridge itself, however, did not begin to take the form of a settlement or village until the arrival of Rowland Burr in 1837, a local highly regarded architect and builder at the time.
+He moved there from Richmond Hill to reside in a log house in the growing village near the Humber River, and purchased 100 acres and mill water rights from Washington Peck, a local cooper.
+He proceeded to build a flour mill, then later a sawmill and woolen mill on the land, and laid out a proper plan for the village that was named "Burwick" after him.
+He later moved south down the Humber to Weston in 1846.

+Before 1855, Woodbridge had been known as the village of Burwick, but was renamed because when the town applied for a post office that year, there was already a settlement named Burwick in the province.
+The name "Woodbridge" was put forward by the son-in-law of John Gamble (reeve of Vaughan at the time) after his home town in England.
+It was also suitable due to the many bridges in the area across the Humber River.
+After it was incorporated in 1882, Woodbridge eventually overtook, and later included, nearby Pine Grove.
+Brownsville also became part of Woodbridge.